brson/hackmd-collab/compile-time-2.md

 Second, these tools are often used for code generation, and their invocation expands to sometimes large amounts of code.

 Third, procedural macros impede distributed build caching tools like [`sccache`].
 The reason why is unexpected though &mdash; rustc today loads procedural macros as dynamic libraries, one of the few common uses of dynamic libraries in the Rust ecosystem. `sccache` isn't able to cache dynamic library artifacts because it doesn't have visibility into how the linker was invoked to create the dynamic library.
-So using a scache to build a project that heavily relies on procedural macros will often not speed up the build.
+So using sccache to build a project that heavily relies on procedural macros will often not speed up the build.

 [`syn`]: https://crates.io/crates/syn
 [`sccache`]: https://github.com/mozilla/sccache